An easier, quicker, lighter, no butter baked empanada perfect to combine with your favorite sweet or savory fillings.

 [Recipe + Video] Easier, No Butter Baked Empanadas

-- 2 cups of all-purpose flour, a bit more may be needed
+- 2 cup all-purpose flour, a bit more may be needed

-- ½ cup of milk, a bit more may be needed (see notes)
+- ½ cup milk (whole or skim), a bit more may be needed (see notes)

 - Mixing the dough: In a mixing bowl mix flour, salt, and baking soda.
 Add ¼ cup of oil and ¼ cup of milk.
 Mix until all the ingredients are well incorporated.Knead lightly until the dough is smooth and elastic (about a minute).
 If the dough is too dry add more milk by teaspoons.
 If the dough is too shaggy add more flour by the tablespoons.
 It's best if the dough is just a bit on the dry side.Wrap in plastic film and let it rest at room temperature for an hour.